 - 8.1.
 If we deny your Request, or if we only grant part of it, you may appeal to the Accommodations Review Committee. - 8.2.
-To appeal, you must upload a letter describing the specific bases of your appeal by the date specified in your "Testing Accommodations" letter. - 8.3.
-You cannot provide new evidence with your appeal letter. - 8.4.
-The ARC will review the Board's file relating to the challenged accommodation Request, including your Request, Required Documentation you submitted with your Request, and any independent professional review or evaluation of your Request and timely-submitted Required Documentation.
+To appeal, you must upload an Appeal Request Form by the date specified in your "Testing Accommodations" post. - 8.3.
+You cannot provide new evidence with your Appeal Request Form. - 8.4.
+The ARC will review the Board's file relating to the challenged accommodation Request, including your Request, Required Documentation you submitted with your Request, and any independent professional review or evaluation we obtained of your Request.
 The ARC will not consider any other evidence. - 8.5.
-You may attend ARC meetings, but you are not permitted to provide new evidence.
-If time permits, the committee may permit you to speak for a maximum of 3 minutes regarding your request.

-8.6.
 Note: If we reject your Request as untimely or incomplete, you cannot appeal this rejection to the ARC.
 However, if you believe you can show good cause for why your Request should not have been rejected, you may request a waiver.